OfficeDev/office-js-docs/reference/excel/chartformatstring.md

 # ChartFormatString Object (JavaScript API for Excel)

-Represents the substring in chart related objects that contains text, like ChartTitle object, ChartAxisTitle object, etc.
+Represents the substring in chart related objects that contains text, for example, ChartTitle object, ChartAxisTitle object.

 ## Properties